apache/pinot/docs/customizations.rst

 6. Data partitioning strategies
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 We have various algorithms to partition data during segment creation, as listed under the interface `PartitionFunction <https://github.com/apache/incubator-pinot/blob/master/pinot-core/src/main/java/org/apache/pinot/core/data/partition/PartitionFunction.java>`_.
 No partitioning is done by default.
-You can write your own partitioning function by implementing the interface for ``org.apache.pinot.core.data.partition.PartitionFunction``.
+You can write your own partitioning function by implementing the interface for ``org.apache.pinot.segment.spi.PartitionFunction``.
 The partitioning function can be configured on the required columns in the table config as

 .. code-block:: none